 Current grants available

-Up to seven opportunities are available for SHPA members to develop their research skills through focused training at the SHPA NTRC Research Bootcamp, a one-day pre-conference event at SHPA’s Medicines Management 2017 Conference in Sydney, on Thursday 16 November.
+Congratulations to the NTRC members who won grants to develop their research skills through focused training at the SHPA NTRC Research Bootcamp, a one-day pre-conference event at SHPA’s Medicines Management 2017 Conference in Sydney, on Thursday 16 November.

-This grant is for future leaders of hospital pharmacy to gain experience, professional development and assist with service improvement in Australian hospital pharmacies through a national or international preceptorship.
+Awarding $10,000, this grant offered future leaders of hospital pharmacy opportunities to gain experience, professional development and assist with service improvement in Australian hospital pharmacies through a national or international preceptorship.

 Awarding $40,000 (incl.
 GST) to support translational research in the areas of cancer pharmacy and/or infectious diseases pharmacy.